Low Income Water Assistance Program (LIWAP)

 The Renters' Tax Credit Program is a plan that provides property tax credits for renters who meet certain requirements.
 The plan was modeled after and designed to be similar in principle to the Homeowners' Tax Credit Program, which is known to many as the Circuit Breaker Program.
 The concept rests on the reasoning that renters indirectly pay property taxes as part of their rent and thus should have some protection, as do homeowners.
 The Homeowners Property Tax Program allows credits against the homeowner's property tax bill if the property taxes exceed a fixed percentage of the person's gross income.
 The program sets a limit on the amount of property taxes any homeowner must pay based upon his or her income.

-Your Money, Your Goals is a financial literacy program that administers a multi-layered program including Credit Education Workshops, Credit Report Acquisition and Review, and one-on-one Credit Counseling / Case Management.
-The program aims to help low-income individuals to achieve economic stability and financial self-sufficiency through a better understanding credit issues and through one-on-one counseling.
+Money Smart is a financial literacy program that aims to help low-income individuals to achieve economic stability and financial self-sufficiency through a better understanding credit issues and through one-on-one counseling.

 Eat Healthy, Shop Smart Workshops